mindriot101/vim-pytest-runner/README.md

 let g:pytest_command = "Dispatch py.test {test}"
 ```

-### Custom runners

-Overwrite the `g:pytest_runner` variable to set a custom launch script.
-At the
-moment there are two MacVim-specific runners, i.e. `os_x_terminal` and
-`os_x_iterm`.
-The default is `os_x_terminal`, but you can set this to anything
-you want, provided you include the appropriate script inside the plugin's
-`bin/` directory.

 ### Custom test finder

 If you've customised your test finder from the standard "^test", the same searcher can be used when finding a single test with `RunNearestTest` as follows: